yashasvigirdhar/UK90Check/README.md

 3. Set your start date (when your 12-month period begins)
 4. Add your travel dates using the "Add Travel Date" button
 5. View your calculated days:
-   - Current period: Days outside UK from start date until today
+   - Until now: Days outside UK from start date until today
    - Full period: Days outside UK in the complete 12-month period

 ## License